Teaching the importance of dental health early will go a long way. Here are 4 practical tips on how to get kids to brush teeth.

 The key to getting your child to love brushing his teeth is to make it a fun activity, something they can look forward to.
 If you can accomplish this, then your child will be all set to make positive dental decisions in the future.

 Mark Burhenne, better known as Dr. B by his readers at AsktheDentist.com, has been a family dentist in Sunnyvale, California for over 25 years and answering questions online since 1996.
-Sign up for his weekly newsletter to get access to his live Q&A webinars, free eBooks, and checklists with exact steps for maximizing your dental visits.
+Sign up for his weekly newsletter to get access to his live Q&A webinars, free eBooks, and checklists with exact steps for maximizing your dental visits, and learn how to get toddler to brush teeth.